VIDA-Lab/vida-lab.github.io/_pages/photos.md

 ---
-layout: life
+layout: photos
-permalink: /life/
+permalink: /photos/
-title: life@VIDALab
+title: Photos
 description: Life is a journey, not a destination.
 nav: true
 nav_order: 6